dyazincahya/awesome-nativescript/README.md

 - [UI Barcodeview](https://github.com/nativescript-community/ui-barcodeview) - NativeScript QR / barcode view plugin.
 - [UI Blurview](https://github.com/nativescript-community/ui-blurview) - A image blurview plugin.
 - [UI Neumorphic Layout](https://github.com/CatchABus/nativescript-plugins/tree/master/packages/ui-neumorphiclayout) - A plugin that adds support for neumorphism styling to NativeScript layout containers.
+- [UI Range Seek Bar](https://github.com/nativescript-community/ui-range-seek-bar) - A NativeScript Range Seek Bar widget.
 - [Windowed Modal](https://github.com/mukaschultze/nativescript-windowed-modal) - Consistent modals for NativeScript in Android and iOS.

 ### Utility Plugins

 - [Accelerometer](https://github.com/triniwiz/nativescript-plugins/tree/main/packages/nativescript-accelerometer) - An acceleration sensor measures the acceleration applied to the device, including the force of gravity.
+- [Algolia](https://github.com/nativescript-community/algolia) - A NativeScript plugin for Algolia search.
+This plugin is designed to mirror, as closely as possible, the structure of Algolia’s JavaScript client.
 - [App Availability](https://github.com/NativeScript/plugins/tree/main/packages/appavailability) - A plugin that checks if an app is installed on a device.
+- [Array Buffers](https://github.com/nativescript-community/arraybuffers) - Utility methods to work with Array Buffers in Nativescript.
 - [Background HTTP](https://github.com/NativeScript/plugins/blob/main/packages/background-http) - A plugin that allows you to make background HTTP uploads.
 - [Biometrics](https://github.com/NativeScript/plugins/blob/main/packages/biometrics) - A plugin that allows you to authenticate users with biometrics, such as fingerprints, facial recognition, etc.
 - [Bitmap Factory](https://github.com/oliverphaser/nativescript-bitmap-factory) - A NativeScript plugin for creating and manipulating bitmap images.